What is cartilage and why does it matter?

-The recommendations to avoid surgery can include weight loss, physical therapy, anti-inflammatory medications, specialized knee braces, steroid injections, hyaluronic acid injections (also known as gel, cushion, or rooster comb injections), platelet-rich plasma (PRP) injections, and stem cell injections.
+The recommendations to avoid surgery can include weight loss, physical therapy, anti-inflammatory medications, specialized knee braces, steroid injections, and hyaluronic acid injections (also known as gel, cushion, or rooster comb injections).

 To repair, replace or restore articular cartilage, there are multiple options which must be individualized to each patient.
 Whereas sometimes a simple clean-out surgery will help alleviate the symptoms, there are multiple more restorative options which each have very specific criteria.
 Dr. Burrus has specialized training and experience with these options and will be able to help make the right decision for each patient.